AZimmerman13/cap1/README.md

 ![](images/rent_distplot.png)

-interesting to no that the most filled bucket is  1-1.5k.
-I expect this difference can be partially explained by the definition of "1 Bedroom" in our rent catagory.
   I suspect that this includes folks who are simply renting a badroom in a house, as opposed to a full, "1 Bedroom" house or apartment.

 ## Other Core Expenses
 These charts are most informative from the mean rightward.
 In interpreting this data, I have made the assumption that the mode is likely quite close to the minimum in this these cases.
-Considering that our sample population is heavily weighted towards the lower end of the wealth scale, it is unsurprising that the most values occur around the 'best deal' in a given category.
+Considering that our sample population is heavily weighted towards the lower end of the wealth scale, it would be unsurprising for the highest number of values to occur around the lowest possible price in a given category.
 If we recall the mean rent plot, we find that its distribution fits well with the above assumption, with a sharp incline relatively close to the mode, and a more normal decline as prices go up.

+The following three plots were calculated using weighted averages calculated from the expenses table shown above to create an approximate distribution for easch expense type.

 ### Food